aallm004/atlas-printf/README.md

 5. **Edge Case Hunting**: Rigorously tested with unusual inputs to ensure robustness
 6. **Optimization**: Refined the buffer management to minimize system calls

-Each step presented unique challenges that pushed my understanding of C programming to new levels.

 ## Implemented Features